 To do so, don’t:

-As a loved one or friend of someone using, be mindful of these signs and symptoms:
+As a loved one or friend of someone with fentanyl substance use disorder, be mindful of these signs and symptoms:

 If you suspect an overdose, shout their name, call your local emergency department, give them naloxone (one spray into their nostril or inject one vial into their arm or leg).
 While you wait for emergency responders, perform chest compressions, and stay with them!

 Whether you have been taking fentanyl prescribed by a doctor or have been seeking drugs on the street, a fentanyl addiction can develop regardless of the circumstances.
 At first, you’ll want to remain mindful of dosage.
 Do you need to take larger amounts in order to produce the same effect?
 If so, this is your body developing a tolerance.
-If you continue using fentanyl, your body will become dependent.
+If you continue using fentanyl, physical dependence will follow.

 In addition, you or a loved one may experience significant negative effects due to the cycle of addiction including:

 Fentanyl is a very strong drug and while it can be very effective when prescribed as a slow-release patch, if you have increased your dose (or have been sourcing fentanyl illegally) and are now showcasing symptoms of fentanyl addiction, it’s important to address your concerns and check into drug rehab.
 Taking proactive action today could save your life.

 To prevent a potentially fatal outcome, it’s imperative that you take steps toward your recovery and enroll in substance abuse treatment programs as soon as possible.
 Fentanyl drug rehab program differs for each individual based on a wide range of variables, including the presence of any potential co-occurring mental health conditions.
 There are two main treatment options when it comes to fentanyl (or opioid) addiction.
 In most cases, individuals will require both in order to maintain long-term abstinence.

-To get treatment, you simply need to take the first step and make that call.
-At our rehab in Delray Beach Florida, for example, here is what you can expect when you arrive in terms of admission.
+To get addiction treatment, you simply need to take the first step and make that call.
+At our rehab in Delray Beach Florida, for example, here is what to expect at rehab when you arrive in terms of admission.
 This step will begin your road to recovery, offering you an opportunity to achieve a healthier, happier, and more fulfilling life.
 All of the tools, services, and resources are available to help you succeed — you just need to commit to a life of sobriety.

 As fentanyl leaves your system, you will experience a wide range of uncomfortable and even dangerous symptoms.
 For some, these symptoms can be life-threatening.
-For example, an elevated heart rate and hypertension is a significant concern among those with underlying heart conditions.
+For example, an elevated heart rate and hypertension are significant concerns among those with underlying heart conditions.
 The effects of withdrawal tend to peak in the first few days and level off within a week or so.
 Due to these symptoms, medication assisted treatment allows many to continue to use fentanyl (or other opioids) in order to avoid becoming sick.

-At Transformations, our medical detox program includes both medical and mental health support, offering you an opportunity to rid your body of fentanyl in a controlled, professional setting.
+At Transformations, our medical detox program includes both medication therapy and mental health support, offering you an opportunity to rid your body of fentanyl in a controlled, professional setting.
 Depending on your specific needs, various medications will be administered, ensuring a much smoother withdrawal process.
-Learn more about medical detox here.

 Once you overcome this initial hurdle, you can then focus on actively improving your health and overall life.
 At Transformations, we offer a wide range of treatment options to ensure each client receives the type of specialized treatment they need to ensure their personal success.
-In some cases, clients respond best to faith-based treatment, whereas others show immense growth while participating in our specialty services.
+In some cases, clients respond best to faith-based treatment, whereas others show immense growth while participating in group therapy or our specialty services.
 All these can be taken through residential treatment, intensive outpatient programs, and partial hospitalization programs.

 In most cases, clients will take part in multiple treatment options and services.
 How much they benefit is often based on where they are within the treatment process.
 For example, following a successful detoxification process and active involvement in an intensive outpatient program, you may find experiential services valuable in terms of your personal growth and overall well-being.
-Cognitive-behavioral therapy as part of outpatient treatment programs is also highly effective in helping clients identify negative thinking patterns and emotions, but is just one of the many therapy options available.
+Cognitive-behavioral therapy as part of outpatient treatment programs is also highly effective in helping clients identify negative thinking patterns and emotions, but is just one of the many behavioral therapies available.